exevil/Export-Pages-as-PNG/README.md

 # Export Pages as PNG
 Single-command Sketch plugin that exports every page in document as png file in chosen directory

-*Since it made for internal use it haven't any UI yet.
+*Since this plugin is only for internal use for now it haven't any UI yet.
 If you want to change paddings in exported files please edit the `padding` value inside the `Export Pages as PNG.sketchplugin/Contents/Sketch/script.cocoascript` file.*

 ## Feedback
 Your feedback is always appreciated.
 You can [Create an Issue](https://github.com/exevil/Export-Pages-as-PNG/issues/new) to report errors and feature requests or drop me a line directly to [m@dbv.ae](mailto:m@dbv.ae?Subject=Export%20Pages%20as%20PNG%20Feedback)